-Dick Van Dyke Reveals He Had To Pay Walt Disney For Role in ‘Mary Poppins’
+Dick Van Dyke Reveals He Had To Pay Walt Disney For Role In ‘Mary Poppins’

 Dick Van Dyke had to pay for a role in the original Mary Poppins movie, and he says he would do it again if it came down to it.
-In an interview with Lin-Manuel Miranda for ABC’s upcoming 20/20 special, Mary Poppins Returns: Behind the Magic, the beloved actor revealed that he had to fork over $4,000—a fortune at the time—before Walt Disney would agree to let him have a second role in the iconic 1964 film.
+In an interview with Lin-Manuel Miranda for ABC’s upcoming 20/20 special, Mary Poppins Returns: Behind the Magic, the beloved actor revealed that he had to fork over $4,000 — a fortune at the time — before Walt Disney would agree to let him have a second role in the iconic 1964 film.

 Dick Van Dyke is best known for portraying chimney sweeper Bert opposite Julie Andrews’ Mary Poppins, but he actually had a lesser known second role as banker Mr. Dawes, in the movie.
-Van Dyke looks nothing like Bert in the banker’s scene, virtually unrecognizable in a bushy white beard as he plays the banker, but Walt Disney was adamant about not letting him play two roles—until the actor offered to pay for it, per the Hollywood Reporter.
+Van Dyke looks nothing like Bert in the banker’s scene, virtually unrecognizable in a bushy white beard as he plays the banker, but Walt Disney was adamant about not letting him play two roles — until the actor offered to pay for it, per the Hollywood Reporter.

 Van Dyke went on to explain, “You know when they made me up as the old man in the [original film], I had to go to go to Walt and ask him for the part, he didn’t give it to me.”